beck1888/hs-progress-countdown/README.md

 # Graduation Countdown

-This project is a countdown timer for the KJHS Class of 2025 graduation.
+This project is a countdown timer for the KJHS Class of 2025 graduation built with Next JS.
 It features a digital countdown, a circular timer, and various customization options.

 ## Features